ZeldOcarina/nu-dentistry/invisalign.md

       1997.
 Over 3 million dental patients across 2 decades have proven that they not only look good but are super effective.
 You'll be amazed by your Invisalign before and after!
-  - heading: ARE THERE OTHER OPTIONS FOR STRAIGHTENING MY TEETH BESIDES BRACES?
-    content: We understand that not everyone wants to wait to enjoy straight teeth.
-      For those patients, we offer <a href='/houston-tx/cosmetic-dentistry/porcelain-veneers/' target='_blank' class='paragraph-link'>veneers</a>.
-This cosmetic dentistry
-      service involves bonding a thin porcelain veneer to your existing tooth to change its appearance to exactly how you want it.
-Veneers can not only straighten crooked teeth but whiten and lengthen them too.
   superheading: ''
   heading: Frequently Asked Questions
   text: